Spring cleaning isn’t just for physical clutter, here are five ways to spring clean your digital life.

 I highly suggest checking for updates on your computer first.
 Depending on your operating system it can vary how to specifically do this so if you don’t know how I’d suggest asking or head on over to trusty Google and ask.
 Once you’ve to update any operating system hardware and software, and if you’re a Windows user I’d suggest running Disk Cleanup and Disk Defragmenter to clean up space you can’t really see.

 After you’ve completed these steps, if you don’t have an antivirus program I strongly encourage one.
-You can download some programs and start trial for major programs like McAfee or Norton.
+You can download some programs and start a trial for major programs like McAfee or Norton.
 There are some free versions out there but I’d be leery of them as they may not cover you properly.

 Even with antivirus programs, you’ll need a second software to catch whatever they might miss.
 I know that sounds scary but no program is 100% accurate.
 I absolutely love Malwarebytes, it is available with a free or paid version but the free version is really good and catches a lot of things your anti-virus may miss.
-Unlike other programs which require you to upgrade or pay to remove your malware/spyware/or viruses, Malwarebytes allows you to remove them for no fee.
+Unlike other programs that require you to upgrade or pay to remove your malware/spyware/or viruses, Malwarebytes allows you to remove them for no fee.

-Like removing anything from your computer you have to be careful about what you remove if you’re unsure of something or don’t think you need it I’d suggest keeping it or ask someone you trust and knows a lot about computer.
+Like removing anything from your computer you have to be careful about what you remove if you’re unsure of something or don’t think you need it I’d suggest keeping it or ask someone you trust and knows a lot about computers.
 One wrong removal can prevent your computer from working properly.
 Also, check the dates on when the program was updated or installed if it’s something you remember installing it should be safe to remove if you wish.

 Keep in mind software you’ve installed on your cell phone, camera, video camera, etc again if you’re unsure what to remove I’d suggest a professional assist.
 After this, it’s time to remove any additional files you may have photos, videos, things you’ve downloaded from the internet, documents, etc if you don’t need it to delete it.
 Once you move the file to the recycle bin its not deleted until you delete it from there so if you make a wrong choice and want to retract your mistake you can go in there and recover it.